-For some brides, choosing the flowers for the wedding bouquet is a brief process; a matter of budget bouquet A or premium bouquet B. However, some women relish the chance to work with a florist to create an arrangement rich in personal meaning and sentiment.
+For some brides, choosing the flowers for the wedding bouquet is a brief process; a matter of budget bouquet A or premium bouquet B. Some women relish the chance to work with a florist to create an arrangement rich in personal meaning and sentiment.
 A bridal bouquet carried on a woman's wedding day may bear a fragrance that brings her back to her grandmother's garden, or it may convey a message in the language of flowers meant for only one recipient to decipher.
-If the bridal... bouquet is more than a blip on your wedding planning radar, look to these sumptuous arrangements for inspiration.
+If the bridal bouquet is... more than a blip on your wedding planning radar, look to these sumptuous arrangements for inspiration.

 01 of 10

 Layers upon layers of peony petals nearly overwhelm the senses with floral fabulousness, requiring a few select sprigs of greenery to add a calm note to this bouquet.
 Nothing more is required, except a few matching pastel pink roses.